FjjDessoyCaraballo/webcrawler/PROJECT.md

 7. Check `robot.txt` for permissions;
 8. Use two classes (Crawler and Fetcher) for the whole process, ensuring modularity and later use;

+## Why two classes for one task?

+To make the code clearer and separate tasks more accordingly, I believe it was a better practice to separate one task into two.
+The `Crawler` bot can be responsible for checking updates, and if there is no update, there shouldn't be any extraction of the logo.
+This approach assures us that we are only going to make requests that are neccessary.

 ## External libraries

-So far, the only external libraries that have shown to be absolutely necessary are `sqlite3` and `aiohttp`
+I am trying to work with built-in libraries as much as possible.
+So far, the only external libraries that have shown to be absolutely necessary are `sqlite3` and `aiohttp`.

 ## Sources